The 10 Biggest Social Media Challenges to Brand Consistency

 1 – Opting for too many channels

-A common mistake among small and medium-sized companies is that they are trying to run multiple channels to cover wider audiences simultaneously.
+One of the biggest social media challenges among small and medium-sized companies is that they are trying to run multiple channels to cover wider audiences simultaneously.

 However tempting, this idea usually fails to maintain profiles both physically (due to lack of time) and financially (due to lack of resources).